timpaul/form-extractor-prototype/README.md

 A single extraction of an A4 form costs about 10p.

-It replicates the form structue in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).
+It replicates the form structure in JSON, following the schema used by [GOV.UK Forms](https://www.forms.service.gov.uk/).

 It then uses that to generate a multi-page web form in the GOV.UK style.